Bringing Back the Art of Storytelling

-Before Facebook and Instagram made sharing updates as easy as a few taps, staying in touch with friends and family required real effort.
-If you missed the 90s, check out these classic New York Times pieces: A Eulogy for the Long, Intimate Email and How to Write a Family Newsletter Your Friends Will Actually Read.
-They’ll give you a taste of the old-school commitment to crafting and sharing life’s adventures.
+Before Facebook and Instagram made sharing updates as simple as a few taps, staying connected with friends and family took real effort.
+If you missed the 90s, these classic New York Times pieces—A Eulogy for the Long, Intimate Email and How to Write a Family Newsletter Your Friends Will Actually Read—capture the old-school commitment to crafting and sharing life’s adventures.

-Today, social media makes it effortless to stream updates, no matter how mundane.
-But this speed comes at the cost of depth and quality.
+Social media has made it effortless to share even the most mundane updates, but this convenience often comes at the cost of depth and quality.

 “Never let the truth get in the way of a good story”